UofT-DSI/sql/02_activities/assignments/Assignment1.md

 1. Get the customer_id, month, and year (in separate columns) of every purchase in the customer_purchases table.

 **HINT**: you might need to search for strfrtime modifers sqlite on the web to know what the modifers for month and year are!
+SELECT
+    customer_id,
+    CASE strftime('%m', purchase_date)
+        WHEN '01' THEN 'January'
+        WHEN '02' THEN 'February'
+        WHEN '03' THEN 'March'
+        WHEN '04' THEN 'April'
+        WHEN '05' THEN 'May'
+        WHEN '06' THEN 'June'
+        WHEN '07' THEN 'July'
+        WHEN '08' THEN 'August'
+        WHEN '09' THEN 'September'
+        WHEN '10' THEN 'October'
+        WHEN '11' THEN 'November'
+        WHEN '12' THEN 'December'
+    END AS purchase_month,
+    strftime('%Y', purchase_date) AS purchase_year
+FROM customer_purchases;

 2. Using the previous query as a base, determine how much money each customer spent in April 2022.
 Remember that money spent is `quantity*cost_to_customer_per_qty`.

 **HINTS**: you will need to AGGREGATE, GROUP BY, and filter...but remember, STRFTIME returns a STRING for your WHERE statement!!
+SELECT
+    customer_id,
+    SUM(quantity * cost_to_customer_per_qty) AS total_spent
+FROM customer_purchases
+WHERE strftime('%Y', purchase_date) = '2022'
+  AND strftime('%m', purchase_date) = '04'
+GROUP BY customer_id
+ORDER BY total_spent DESC;